 Spanner Wrench Usage

-Thorlabs also offers several spanner wrench choices.
-The 1" long SPW606 and the 3.87" long SPW602 can be used with the SM1RR and SM1LTRR retaining rings, while the adjustable SPW801 can be used with all three types of SM1 retaining rings.
-These spanner wrenches can be inserted into the lens tube, as shown to the right, and are hollow to prevent obstruction of the beam path.
+Alternatively, the SPW801 Adjustable Spanner Wrench can be used to position any SM1-threaded retaining ring.
+Please note that the SPW801 wrench can withstand a maximum torque of 80 inch-pounds.
 We also offer the SPB1 Spanner Bit, which can be used with a standard 1/4" hex driver (sold separately).
 The SPB1 is included as part of the SPB600 Spanner Wrench Bit Kit.